ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Collaboration between organisations assessed and operating at the same security level is relatively straightforward, while collaboration between organisations operating on networks that have been assessed at different security levels presents additional considerations and risk.
 The additional risks and considerations are similar to those that already exist for organisations today, with activities such as personnel clearances, physical security requirements and the secure creation, storage and destruction of physical artefacts.
 These considerations will need to be assessed on a case by case basis and risks accepted by the Chief Information Security Officers (CISO).

-ACSC provides guidance on connecting networks with differing security classifications .
+ACSC provides guidance on connecting networks with differing security classifications available at [Fundamentals of Cross Domain solutions](https://www.cyber.gov.au/publications/fundamentals-of-cross-domain-solutions).
 At the time of writing, there are no automated options for external collaboration from a PROTECTED environment and user validation for external collaboration remains a manual process.
 This is particularly the case should an Agency adopting this service seek to collaborate from a PROTECTED environment to an environment that is operating at a lower classification.
 The ISM stipulates that all users of a PROTECTED environment must have a valid security clearance.
 It is recommended that users of the higher classification Agency collaborate into the lower classification Agency, and that unified labelling be configured as per the Blueprints with PROTECTED content restricted to external sharing.

 For Agencies operating at a PROTECTED level seeking to collaborate, B2C collaboration is not suitable as it allows authentication through publicly accessible domains such as Google and Facebook.
 Azure AD Business-to-Business (B2B) allows authentication between Azure tenants which provides a higher level of assurance.